 Professional bloggers persist.
 Amateurs quit or fail or make excuses or complain about circumstances.

 My biggest “amateur hour” mistake was quitting on proven strategies.
 My smartest pro-blogger move was persisting in applying proven strategies.

 Feast on inspirational stories from pros.
-If you feel fed up to the point of quitting, seeing how pros struggled then succeeded can help fuel your blogging journey during lean times.
+If you feel fed up to the point of quitting, seeing how professional bloggers struggled then succeeded can help fuel your blogging journey during lean times.

 Ryan Biddulph is a blogger, author and world traveler who’s been featured on Richard Branson’s Virgin Blog, Forbes, Fox News, Entrepreneur, John Chows Dot Com and Neil Patel Dot Com.
 He has written and self-published 126 bite-sized eBooks on Amazon.
 Ryan can help you retire to a life of island hopping through smart blogging at Blogging From Paradise